Resources For Businesses Impacted by COVID-19

 Governor’s Office of Business and Economic Development (GO-Biz)

 The Governor’s Office of Business and Economic Development has compiled helpful information for employers, employees and all Californians as it relates to COVID-19.
-The COVID-19 resource page includes information about the State of California’s small business loan programs and tax relief programs.
+GO-Biz has compiled the resources in the California Business Comeback Guide.
+Additional information about GO-Biz can be found on the GO-Biz Website.

-On April 2, Governor Gavin Newsom announced OnwardCa.org , a one stop resource for Californians impacted by job loss due to COVID-19 pandemic.
-It includes a “Dynamic Matching System” to match your profile and needs.
-Losing your job amidst a pandemic is traumatic.
-OnwardCA is a resource that has been rapidly deployed by a broad coalition of companies, foundations, and humans who want to help.
-Help you get money or groceries or child care; help you upskill, reskill, or refresh; and help you land a great new job.
+OnwardCa.org website is a one-stop resource for Californians impacted by job loss due to the COVID-19 pandemic.
+It includes a “Dynamic Matching System” to match your profile and to resources, trainings and jobs.
+OnwardCA is a resource that has been rapidly deployed by a broad coalition of companies, foundations, and individuals who want to help.

 California Employment Development Department (EDD)